aeternity/aeternity/docs/cuda-miner.md

 mining attempts is not the best option.
 Therefore there is the configuration option `repeats: N` which will make multiple mining attempts (with different nonces) in one miner context.
-However, this option has to be used with CAUTION, the total run-time of the miner should preferrably not exceed 5 seconds.
+However, this option has to be used with CAUTION, the total run-time of the miner should preferably not exceed 5 seconds.
 The reason being that with the short block interval of BitCoin NG micro blocks (3 seconds) - we risk mining on old blocks otherwise.
 (And thereby missing out on the reward collected from the transaction fees in the micro blocks.)